 - Get Credit Counseling – Non-profit agencies around the country offer credit advice at no or low cost to the borrower.
 To find a credit counseling agency, go online, talk to a credit union, housing authority manager or an employer’s personnel department for suggestions.

 - Develop A Budget – Create a balance sheet with cash inflows and outflows.
 Knowing how much you have coming in and where you’re spending it is crucial to managing personal finances.
 Next, consider eliminating any expenses that aren’t crucial.
-For instance, if your cable bill seems high, look for another provider or drop to a cheaper package.
+For instance, cable is a good place to start eliminating expenses.
+Look for another provider or drop to a cheaper package.
 Keep in mind that it is a serious mistake to borrow at high interest rates to pay regular monthly expenses.
 If you can’t pay the rent without a loan, move to a cheaper place.

 - Find Out If Your Checking Account Has Overdraft Protection – Protecting yourself against the credit damage that bounced checks cause is important.
 But it’s important to know what overdraft protection costs and what it covers.